0xPolygon/polygon-docs/docs/learn/agglayer.md

 Fundamentally, this approach provides safety because it guarantees that a batch from Chain B that relies on a pre-confirmed batch from Chain A cannot be submitted to Ethereum if Chain A equivocates or has pre-confirmed an invalid batch.

 This is critical, because otherwise Chain B could read a message from Chain A, mint some number of tokens, and then Chain A could equivocate and mint the same number of tokens on Chain C, undercollateralizing the bridge.
-Using this approach, we can obtain both low latency and safety.
+Using this approach, we can achieve both low latency and safety.

 #### Optimistic-case interface

-The `SubmitBatchWithoutProof` data interface is used to post batches to the Agglayer without a validity proof, and is of the form:
+The `SubmitBatchWithoutProof` data interface is used to post batches to the AggLayer without a validity proof, and is of the form:

 |           Field            |      Type      | Description                                                                 |
 | :------------------------: | :------------: | :-------------------------------------------------------------------------- |